 -acetate soft binding (a clear plastic front cover with a black cloth spine and back).
 No lettering as the title page is visible.

 -channel (metal) binding (a clear plastic front cover with a flat metal spine and black card back).
 No lettering as the title page is visible.

 -thermal crimped binding (a clear front cover and frosted back).
 No lettering as the title page is visible.

 Preferably to be sewn on an OMCOA oversewing machine (as recommended by the University Library) or oversewn sections that are then hand sewn.

-Hard case binding to be bound in the traditional method ie. spine rounded and backed, cloth material to be Arbelave Library buckram (as recommended by the University Library).
+Hard case binding to be bound in cloth material Arbelave Library buckram (as recommended by the University Library).
 Colour choice is up to the individual.
 In general, the thickness of a single volume (excluding the case) should not exceed 7cm.
 Lettering on the spine (hot foil embossing, not digital foil printing) should consist of title, initials and surname in gold running from top to bottom.
 This must all be in capital letters(unless part of the title requires lower case).

 If the thesis or dissertation consists of more than one volume, the spine must also bear the number of each volume.